vimeo/simple-black-box/README.markdown

 ## tests ##

-* tests/default.sh get sourced before every real test, it defines default behavior and demonstrates config options
+* tests/default.sh gets sourced before every real test, it defines default behavior and demonstrates config options
-* generic_ tests are tests which you can reuse for multiple occasions, for example a test that checks the effect of making a given config parameter value unset, each of these will document which parameters they accept
-* specifically, the default generic_var* tests allow you to assert (absence of) errors and number of processes running
-* by default, runs all tests that don't start with generic_ found in the test folder. your tests can just set the needed vars and source a generic test
 * test cases may not have whitespace in their names.

 ## extra features ##